richardszalay/richardszalay.github.io/_drafts/ios-deploy-pipeline-2-the-road-ahead.md

 In [part 1]({% post_url 2016-08-14-ios-deploy-pipeline-1-introduction %}), we looked at the tools and processes for building and distributing iOS apps.
 Let's see what that looks like as a deployment pipeline that needs to be tested in HockeyApp before being released via the App Store.

-The app we'll base the rest of this series on is a basic single screen app that displays a value from "DemoEnvironmentValue" key of the infoDictionary (Info.plist).
+The app we'll base the rest of this series on is a basic single screen app that displays a value from the "DemoEnvironmentValue" key of the infoDictionary (Info.plist).
 We'll be using that as "environment specific configuration", but it could just as easily be an API base URL, or even a SQLite database used to seed data.

 ## Guiding tenants